Koha-Community/kohadocs/source/systempreferences.rst

 MarkLostItemsAsReturned
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Default: Mark
+Default: Disable

 Asks: \_\_\_ items as returned when flagged as lost.

 Values:

--  Do not mark

--  Mark
+-  [Select All]

+-  From the batch item modification tool

+-  From the items tab of the catalog module

+-  From the longoverdue cronjob

+-  When cataloging an item

 Description:

--  This preference lets you decide if an item marked as lost is automatically returned from the user's file or not.
+-  The library can choose which of these actions or all of these actions, does an item gets automatically returned from the patron's account or not.

 .. _maxoutstanding-label: